Behali Wildlife Sanctuary: Archaeological importance

 Behali RF is a storehouse of many archaeological ruins.
 An ancient town of 14th century built by Boro-barahi kings remains hidden amongst the dense vegetation.
 Sculptured palaces, tanks, stone boundary walls, etc. can be seen dispersed till now.
 A rampart named Rajgarh is one of the many garh (forts) which runs through the Behali RF, built by the Ahom king Swargadeo Pratap Singha.
 And hidden for centuries, the Maidam Pukhuri, a tank built by the same king between the early 9th to 14th centuries still remains in the core part of Behali RF with the stone bound borders covering an area of 0.26 hectares.

 The people and non-timber forest products

 Several indigenous communities also resides in the boundaries of Behali RF and whom the Karbi and the Munda are the prominent settlers.
 Around 100 non-timber forest products have been reported to be used by these communities from Behali RF.
-The dependence on this forest is intricately associated with their culture, which might be an cause for the forests survival so far.
+The dependence on this forest is intricately associated with their culture, which might be a cause for the forests survival so far.